Ph.D. in Engineering

 Assigned as a crew member for the STS-123 (1J/A) mission.

 Flew aboard the Space Shuttle Endeavour with mission STS-123.

 Attached the Experiment Logistics Module-Pressurized Section (ELM-PS) of Kibo to the ISS using the Space Station Remote Manipulator System (SSRMS), becoming the first Japanese astronaut to enter the first Japanese ISS module in orbit, prepared the Experiment Logistics Module-Pressurized Section (ELM-PS) and orchestrated transfer activities between the Space Shuttle and ISS as the mission's load master.

-Served as D/1 Chief, Office of Outer State Affairs, Space Applications Section, the United Nations (UNOOSA).
+Served as D/1, Chief, Space Applications Section (SAS), United Nations Office for Outer Space Affairs (UNOOSA).